 Module 4 of our Professional Adviser Academy explains counterparty research, including credit ratings, credit default swaps (’CDS’) and balance sheet fundamentals.

-TICS MATERIALS FOR PROFESSIONAL ADVISERS
+HICS MATERIALS FOR PROFESSIONAL ADVISERS